 Obtain the Necessary Licenses and Authorizations

-Next to “how to form a professional medical corporation in California”, a common question asked by medical professionals is: “what are the licenses needed to operate legally?”
+Next to “How to form a professional medical corporation in California”, a common question asked by medical professionals is: “What are the licenses needed to operate legally?”
 Getting the proper licenses and permits is vital to starting a professional medical business.
 A company license, a medical license, and any other permissions necessary by your state or local government may fall under this category.

 When applying for licenses and permits, keep the following points in mind:

-Business license
+Business License

 In most states, corporations engaged in the practice of medicine must have a business license.
 You need this legal document to run your company in the state.
 You will generally need to fill out an application and pay a fee to get a business license.